Women's health and hormones

 10. Reference ranges: what's normal vs what's diagnostic

-These ranges are indicative and vary between laboratories.
-Always interpret results against the specific reference ranges provided on your lab report.
-Blood should ideally be drawn in the early follicular phase (days 2–5) after an overnight fast.
+These ranges are indicative and vary between labs.
+Always read your results against your own lab report.
+Draw blood on days 2–5 after an overnight fast.

 11. The NHS PCOS pathway: what gets tested and what gets missed

-If testosterone elevated: referral to gynaecology or endocrinology for ultrasound.
-Wait time: 6–18 weeks.
+If testosterone is high: referral for ultrasound.
+Wait: 6–18 weeks.

-If testosterone normal: often no further investigation.
-“Your blood tests are normal” — despite ongoing symptoms.
+If testosterone is normal: often no further tests, despite ongoing symptoms.

 12. GP blood test vs Helvy: what's the difference?

-If your GP offers to test and investigate comprehensively, take it — it is free and clinically valid.
-Private testing is most valuable when the initial NHS investigation stops at testosterone and TSH, when you cannot get a timely appointment, or when you want fasting insulin and SHBG — markers the NHS rarely includes in a primary care PCOS investigation.
+If your GP investigates fully, take it, since it is free and valid.
+Private testing helps most when the NHS stops at testosterone and TSH, or when you want SHBG and FAI.

 13. Common result patterns and what they mean